Mutant Vehicle Operator’s Handbook (MV FAQ)

 Mutant Vehicles may not carry extra liquid fuel for the safety of passengers and crews.
 Portable gas cans are not to be carried on Mutant Vehicles unless the vehicle is traveling between the fueling station and camp.

-For Mutant Vehicles using Li-ion batteries, the operator should be aware of the following:
+For Mutant Vehicles using Li-ion batteries, the operator should:

 • Locate the batteries in an accessible place, away from passengers

-• Batteries may rapidly go into a thermal runaway; this is often preceded by a loud “POP” followed by a noxious smoke – have people move away rapidly (fire drill)
+• Understand batteries may rapidly go into a thermal runaway; this is often preceded by a loud “POP” followed by a noxious smoke – have people move away rapidly (fire drill)

 • A battery in thermal runaway may shoot high-temperature flames and even have projectiles – evacuation distance should be at least 100’ or more